About CentralGauge

 Avg attempt score (avg_score)

 Mean of results.score across every attempt (each task contributes up to 2 rows).
 Lower than pass_at_n because failed attempts pull the mean down.
-Useful as a drill-down to see partial credit, but never the default rank.
+Useful as a drill-down to see partial credit, but not the ranking metric.

 Set selection

-Filters set=current and a specific 64-char hash are honored. set=all is rejected (HTTP 400) — strict pass rate is undefined across multiple sets with different denominators.
+Filters set=current and a specific 64-char hash are honored. set=all is rejected (HTTP 400) — cross-set aggregation has no well-defined denominator for the strict per-set ranking metric.

 Metrics glossary